 The Irukandji jellyfish is a type of box jellyfish that floats around the coast of Northern Australia and is one of the most venomous types of jellyfish in the world.

 To make it even worse, they are also one of the smallest types of jellyfish with a size of just one cubic centimeter, making them very hard to spot in the ocean.

 If you’re unlucky enough to get stung by the Irukandji jellyfish, the venom is strong enough to cause deadly brain hemorrhages.

 Nearly 100 people are admitted to the hospital every year after going through this ordeal.

-The Cassowary is a type of running bird similar to ostriches which live mainly in the tropical forests of Papua New Guinea, Indonesia and the Maluku Islands, but are also native to northeastern Australia.
+The Cassowary is a type of running bird similar to ostriches that live mainly in the tropical forests of Papua New Guinea, Indonesia, and the Maluku Islands, but are also native to northeastern Australia.

 The grim look on their faces isn’t fake as they have a reputation for being hostile towards humans.
 Over 100 attacks on humans have been recorded in history, several with lethal consequences.

 The reason why they are so dangerous is that one of their toes is actually fitted with something resembling a nail, which is able to cause massive damage.

 Our advice: If you ever come across a Cassowary, don’t try to feed it or attack it and get the heck out of its sight as soon as possible.

 The Tasmanian Devil gives you a lot of reasons to be scared.
 Some characteristics of this carnivorous animal include having a stocky, muscular built, having a smelly and unpleasant odor, making a very loud screeching noise and having the strongest bite based on the per-unit body mass of any land predator.